About the Developer

 I'm originally from the UK.
 I moved to the US in 2019 with my wife, who's from West Point.
 I quickly developed a deep appreciation for my newly acquired Second Amendment rights — and I took full advantage of them.
 My collection grew fast.

-By day, I run Lily Hill Farm with my wife.
-Farming isn't easy, but it gives me the flexibility to set my own schedule and work on passion projects like this one.
-It also gives me plenty of space to exercise those second amendment rights — there's nothing quite like shooting on your own land.
+By day, I run Lily Hill Farm with my wife — we raise cattle and grow hay.
+Farming gives me the flexibility to work on passion projects like this one.
+It also gives me plenty of space to exercise those rights — there's nothing quite like shooting on your own land.

-ArmoryHub is a side gig.
-It's not a startup.
-There's no team of developers.
+ArmoryHub is a one-man operation.
+No team.
 No venture capital.
 No corporate roadmap.
 Just me, working on this in the evenings and weekends because I genuinely enjoy it.

 How it started

-I originally built ArmoryHub just for myself.
-My collection was growing, and I wanted a way to keep track of everything — what I owned, what I paid, serial numbers, maintenance, round counts, the works.
+I needed a way to track everything — serial numbers, maintenance, round counts, the works.
 I looked at what was already out there and honestly... nothing did what I needed.
 They were either clunky, outdated, ugly, or missing features I actually cared about.

 The rewrite

-I originally wrote ArmoryHub in Swift, Apple's programming language.
-It worked great on iOS and Mac.
-But I realized that to expand outside the Apple ecosystem — to support Android, Windows, or just let people access their data from a web browser — I'd have to rewrite the entire thing from scratch and then maintain two huge, separate codebases.
+I originally wrote ArmoryHub in Swift for iOS and Mac.
+But to support Android, Windows, or even a web browser, I'd need to maintain two huge, separate codebases.
 That wasn't sustainable for one person.

-This means I can now maintain one (admittedly very large) codebase that runs everywhere — iOS, Android, Mac, Windows, any web browser.
-And I can iterate rapidly.
+This means one codebase that runs everywhere — iOS, Android, Mac, Windows, any browser.
 When there's a bug, I can fix it and push an update the same day.
-No more waiting a week or more for Apple to review and approve a change.
-I once had to wait 10 days for them to approve a typo fix.
-Never again.
+No more waiting for Apple to review and approve a typo fix.

 Let's be real

-There's no big QA team running weeks of beta tests before each release.
+There's no big QA team.
 It's just me.
 Bugs happen.
 Things break.
 I do my best, but I can't catch everything on my own.

-Thanks for using ArmoryHub.
+Thanks for giving ArmoryHub a shot.
 I hope it serves you as well as it serves me.

 — Marc